Tag: health

 Harsh antibacterial agents are often marketed as necessary for keeping hands germ-free.
 But, they can come with a significant downside: skin irritation and dryness.
 Common ingredients like triclosan and benzalkonium chloride are effective at killing bacteria but may strip away natural oils from your skin.
 This leads to that uncomfortable tight feeling many experience after washing their hands.
 While it’s essential to maintain hygiene, consider gentler options.
 Look for hand soaps that balance antibacterial properties with moisturizing ingredients.
 Your skin deserves care just as much as your health does.

-So whenever you buy a …
+So whenever you buy a hand …